 The Deepening the Art of Facilitating Consent online meet-up is for people who engage in facilitation, and who want a safe space to talk about the challenges, share insights, and explore their growing edges when facilitating groups whose basis for governance decisions is consent.

 This peer-led group is offered by Circle Forward co-founders, Tracy Kunkler and Michelle Smith.
-We are all learners and teachers at different moments.
-We will share and explore our collective toolkit — the inheritance from sociocracy and other complementary methods.
+We are all learners and teachers at different moments, and we look forward to sharing and exploring our collective toolkit!

 THIRD THURSDAY of each month 12 – 1pm Eastern Time